 Trend #3: Door buzzers and telephone intercoms are going away.

 Smart building technology is replacing legacy access control systems.
 The reality is, whether property managers are prepared or not, industry changes are coming.
-Telecom companies are notifying customers that, in accordance with the FCC announcement, plain old telephone systems (POTS) that use copper wiring will gradually be replaced.
+Telecom companies are notifying customers that, by the FCC announcement, plain old telephone systems (POTS) that use copper wiring will gradually be replaced.
 Although wireless cellular 5G solutions are an option, fiber optic cable is the leading contender for POTS replacement.
 Many factors make fiber optics a better long-term solution.
-Fiber optics can easily handle the demands of todays’ high-speed networks with the capacity to handle much more.
+Fiber optics can easily handle the demands of today’s high-speed networks with the capacity to handle much more.
 Data sent via fiber optic cable also travels a greater distance with less signal interference than a telephone line.
 Staying on top of the smart technologies that will replace POTS will give your property an edge as you look to attract and retain residents.
-Installing the digital amenities residents want, such as smart video intercom systems, smart access controls apps, keyless entry and more, will carry a lot of weight when it comes time to make important decisions about where to live — especially in a market, according to CNBC, where renewal rates are only one-third of what they were prior to 2021.
+Installing the digital amenities residents want, such as smart video intercom systems, smart access controls apps, keyless entry, and more, will carry a lot of weight when it comes time to make important decisions about where to live — especially in a market, according to CNBC, where renewal rates are only one-third of what they were before 2021.

-The internet of things that connects people, processes, devices and even hardware also provides real-time, error-free data, time-saving automation, and the ability to connect with other software that can deliver the smart amenities residents want.
+The internet of things that connects people, processes, devices, and even hardware also provides real-time, error-free data, time-saving automation, and the ability to connect with other software that can deliver the smart amenities residents want.
 Of course, there is no one-size-fits-all approach to building technology.
-Every property will have different needs based on its infrastructure, location and residents.
+Every property will have different needs based on its infrastructure, location, and residents.